JAlcocerT/Linux/content/docs/Linux_&_Cloud/ansible.md

 I have used [Ansible with a RPI](https://jalcocert.github.io/RPi/posts/rpi-ansible/) together with this [IoT Project](https://jalcocert.github.io/RPi/posts/rpi-iot-dht1122-mongo/)
 {{< /callout >}}

+> Also commented more about [Ansible on this post](https://jalcocert.github.io/JAlcocerT/ansible-with-raspberry-pi/)

 # Why Ansible?

 It allows you to define tasks in plain text, automate repetitive operations, and ensure consistent system configurations across your network.